dannsam/xenko-docs/manual/distribution/index.md

 ## 2. Delete unnecessary files

-You can delete unnecessary files to make your game folder smaller.
+After you create a build, you can delete unnecessary files to make it smaller and easier to distribute.

-1. Delete all the folders except for *x64*, *x86*, and *Data*.
+1. In the main folder, delete all the files except the *.dll* files and the *.exe* file.

-2. In the main folder, delete all the files except the *.dll* files and the *.exe* file.
+2. Delete all the folders except for *x64*, *x86*, and *Data*.

 ## 3. Distribute your game